ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

   - Payment method selection
   - Form validation using Formik and Yup
   - Step-by-step navigation with validation checks
-  - Mock data with simulated loading states
-  - Vietnamese translations for all UI elements
   - TypeScript interfaces for form data and domain entities
   - Helper functions for derived values (subtotals, totals)
+  - API integration for all booking steps replacing mock data
+  - Symbolic payment process implementation
+  - Booking success UI with detailed booking information
+  - Error handling and loading states for API calls
+- User Profile and Account Management implemented with:
+  - Personal information display and editing
+  - Password change functionality
+  - Avatar upload with preview
+  - Responsive layout with tabs for different sections
+  - Proper form validation and error handling
+  - Vietnamese translations for all UI elements
+- Booking History implemented with:
+  - List view of all user bookings
+  - Filtering options (All/Upcoming/Past)
+  - Detailed view dialog with comprehensive booking information
+  - Visual status indicators with appropriate coloring
+  - Print and email functionality
+  - Responsive design for all screen sizes
 - Placeholder Admin Components enhanced:
   - RoomManagement.tsx implemented with:
     - Mock data for different room types (2D, 3D, IMAX, VIP)